Banuba/agora-plugin-filters-android/README.md

    >`banuba_effect_player-release.aar` => [`libs/`](./libs)
 4. Copy `include/bnb` directory into [`libs/bnb_sdk/`](./libs/bnb_sdk):
    >`include/bnb` => [`libs/bnb_sdk/`](./libs/bnb_sdk)
-5. Download the effects you want from [HERE](https://docs.banuba.com/face-ar-sdk-v1/overview/demo_face_filters).
+5. Download the effects you need from [HERE](https://docs.banuba.com/face-ar-sdk-v1/overview/demo_face_filters).
 Unzip the downloaded `.zip` files with effects to a folder [`app/src/main/assets/effects`](./app/src/main/assets/effects).
-Each effect is one folder.
+Each unpacked effect should be put into a separate folder.
+The folder name will be the effect name for loading.
 6. Get the Agora Video SDK archive for android (v4.0.0-beta.2) from [HERE](https://docs.agora.io/en/extension_customer/downloads?platform=Android).
 7. Copy `.jar` files from the Agora Video SDK archive into [`libs`](./libs) dir:
    >`agora-rtc-sdk.jar` => [`libs/`](./libs)
-8. Copy architecture folders from the Agora Video SDK archive into [`jniLibs`](./libs/jniLibs) dir:
+8. Copy architecture folders from the Agora Video SDK archive into [`jniLibs`](./libs/jniLibs) dir and merge them with existing folders:
    >`arm64-v8a`, `armeabi-v7a` and `x86_64` => [`libs/jniLibs/`](./libs/jniLibs)
 9. Copy the `low_level_api/include` directory from Agora SDK into [`libs/agora_rtc_sdk/`](./libs/agora_rtc_sdk/):
    >`low_level_api/include` => [`libs/agora_rtc_sdk/`](./libs/agora_rtc_sdk/)
-10. As a result of the previous points, the [`libs`](./libs) folder will contain:
+10. As a result of the previous steps, the [`libs`](./libs) folder will contain:
 ```
 libs/agora_rtc_sdk/include/             - the 'include' folder can be found in the archive: (Agora RTC archive)/rtc/sdk/low_level_api/
 libs/bnb_sdk/bnb/                       - the 'bnb' folder can be found in the archive: (Banuba SDK archive)/BNBEffectPlayer/include/